 Depending on the nature of your injuries, you may have so many doctor appointments and other visits to medical professionals that they all blur together.
 It is crucial that you record each of these appointments as they occur.
 It is also important that you record any instructions you receive from the medical professionals.
 Further, record any activities you do following those instructions.
 This should be done on a daily basis.

 Record Your Mental and Emotional Status

 Unfortunately, personal injury cases can go beyond physical damage.
 Those damages can also affect the mental and emotional status of the injured person.
 It is important to track your daily mental and emotional status just like you track your physical status.
 In order to recover damages for emotional and mental harm suffered, you need to provide a fact finder with evidence.
 A personal injury journal updated regularly will help your attorney win you the maximum amount of compensation.

 Track Loss of Income, Earning Capacity, and other Wage Loss

 Personal injuries can frequently cause the injured person to miss work.
 This can include time in the hospital, time at home recovering and time when you are simply physically unable to perform the tasks required by your job.
 This can also include the loss of overtime.
 It is important to provide income tax returns, pay stubs, W-2s and any other documentation to support any claims in your case.

 I am Keeping a Personal Injury Journal, What Do I Do Now?

 Personal injury cases are complicated.
 The facts surrounding the initial injury can be hard to prove.
 The damages you have sustained can also be complicated and difficult to prove.
 You need a knowledgeable, experienced personal injury attorney in Atlanta, GA.
-If you have been injured in the state of Georgia, please contact the Bader Law Firm, LLC.
+If you have been injured in the state of Georgia, please contact Bader Scott Injury Lawyers.
 We will meet with you and discuss your case at no charge.
 Please contact us today.